Understanding Color; the key to fine art printing.

 Look at the above illustration, this is what I call the Color Circle.
 This illustration should hang next to your printer.
 It is the key to understanding how to make proper color corrections on your test print images.
 Look at this illustration everytime before you make a color correction.
 If you would like a pdf file of this illustration just email me at the email address listed below and I will send you a free pdf file so you can print it.

-Blue–Cyan, these are two of most commonly mistaken colors.
+Here are some common color printing mistakes: Blue–Cyan, these are two of most commonly mistaken colors.
 Most novice printers will look at an image that is too “warm” and add blue thinking that they need to “cool” the image down.
 Blue has red in it, if the image is too “warm” because it already has too much red in it this will only make it worse.
 If adding blue makes the “warm” image muddy looking try adding cyan instead.

+Red -Magenta, and Green-Yellow, are frequently mistaken as well.
+A proper color correction to an image will result in the colors being distinct and vibrant.
+A misdiagnosed color correction frequently results in mudding colors or cross curves of color that show up in the shadows or highlights.
 Look at the neutral tones or whites in your image, they should be color neutral.
 A quick and easy way to tell if they are color neutral is to hold a blank piece of the printer paper next to the test print or screen image.
 Do the neutral tones or whites still look white, or do you perceive a color cast.

 Get the colors right before you move on to the next step in your digital workflow.
 There is a reason why the Adobe Software Engineers put the color balance tools at the top in the Camera Raw workflow.
 If the image looks muddy, flat, or soft there is a good chance that the “color temperature” and “tint” are not set correctly and no amount of “clarity”, “vibrance”, or “saturation” will fix the problem.